How will the courses taken at a host school be equivalent to WSU courses?

 If you take classes other than those listed on your advising agreement, you cannot be guaranteed that those classes will transfer back to WSU in a way that will help you progress towards your degree.
 Your adviser, the dean of your college and our office must approve any changes or additions.
 Your adviser has the authority to determine course "compatibility," which means he or she can decide whether a class taken on exchange will count toward your degree program and where it will apply.

 Please keep in mind that courses do not necessarily have to be equivalent, but they must be compatible.
 This means that although a course taken on exchange may not have a direct equivalent at Wichita State, it may be still be compatible with a course in your degree program--at the discretion of your adviser--therefore, fulfilling that degree requirement.

 Some courses are worth different numbers of credit hours at different institutions.
 For example, if you take "Basket Weaving 100" at Wasamatta University, worth 3 credit hours, and it is deemed compatible with "Basket Arts 101" at Wichita State, worth 4 credit hours (yes, these are fictitious courses), you will only receive the 3 credit hours for the class you actually took while on exchange.
 So, although the class fulfills the major requirement, that does not mean you will get the 4 credit hours of the WSU course.

-Your adviser is the key to the success of your exchange.
+Your advisor is the key to the success of your exchange.
 Keep them informed of any changes, ideas or problems you encounter as you move through your exchange.